Alexandra-Badea/shopping-cart/README.md

 This project is a simple shopping cart application that allows users to view products, add them to their cart, and proceed to checkout.
 The application is built using HTML, CSS, and JavaScript.

 ## Features
-- Display a list of products (to be implemented).
+- Display a list of products.
 - Add products to the shopping cart.
 - Increase or decrease the quantity of items in the cart.
 - Display the total price of items in the cart.
-- Checkout functionality (to be implemented).
+- Checkout functionality.
 - Responsive design for mobile and desktop views.

 ## Technologies Used